frabjous/logicpenguin/README.md

 # Logic Penguin

-🐧 Logic penguin 🐧 aims to be a flexible open source and self-hostable framework for online exercises for introductory logic problems, and interfaces with LMS systems such as [moodle](https://moodle.org/) and [canvas](https://www.instructure.com/canvas) using the [LTI protocol](https://www.imsglobal.org/activity/learning-tools-interoperability).
+🐧 Logic penguin 🐧 aims to be a flexible, extensible, open source, and self-hostable framework for online exercises for introductory logic problems, and interfaces with LMS systems such as [moodle](https://moodle.org/) and [canvas](https://www.instructure.com/canvas) using the [LTI protocol](https://www.imsglobal.org/activity/learning-tools-interoperability).

 It is all written in JavaScript so code can be shared browser-side and server-side.